What will I learn - Geotechnics and Geohazards (Master's Programme)

 The Master's Degree Programme in Geotechnics and Geohazards is closely related to the Civil and Environmental Engineering programme, but it offers an even greater opportunity for specialization within Geotechnics and Geohazards.

 UN Sustainable development goals

-- 6 Clean water and sanitaion: in relation to water reservoir and pipes in the ground.
+- 6 Clean water and sanitation: in relation to water reservoir and pipes in the ground.

-- 7 Affordable and clean energy: in relation to hydropower, wind power and geotermal energy.
+- 7 Affordable and clean energy: in relation to hydropower, wind power and geothermal energy.

 - 9 Industry, innovation and infrastructure and 11 Sustainable cities and communities: in relation to building sustainable infrastructure - everything is built or partial in the ground and oftentimes of geotechnical materials (roads and subway).

 - 13 Climate action: in relation to reducing the CO2 emission from all building activities.
 One important element for the geotechnical engineers in Norway is the stabilization of clay without great use of lime and cement.